Fire Lake Hike

 Located in the centre of the island, it is one of the grandest attractions on São Miguel .
 Its expansive blue lake, 2 kilometres long and 1 kilometre wide, fills the ground of an extinct crater.
 This caldera was formed during an eruption in 1563 and is surrounded by high mountains an lush vegetation.

 The walk to the lake is particularly beautiful, and I will always remember it vividly.
-You begin on a muddy dirt track that eventually cuts deep into the forest, and continues alongside an irrigation channel filled with water and the occasional fish.
+You begin on a muddy dirt track that eventually cuts deep into the forest, and continues alongside an irrigation channel filled with water and an occasional fish.

 Creepers and grasses grow and flower along these water channels, their hanging branches dripping wet glistening dew onto the path.
 Trees on either side of the trail from a natural ceiling of leaves, flowers and fruit, giving the illusion that you’re walking through a magical corridor into something really special.

 The path eventually opens up into a small valley.
 Here you’re pretty high up on the island, and it feels that way too.
 The lake is about 600 metres above sea level, while the crater rim is almost a kilometre up.
-You’ll notice a difference in the quality of the light and how the clouds are closer; up here, it feels like another world, one forgotten by time.
+You’ll notice a difference in the quality of the light and how the clouds are closer – up here, it feels like another world, one forgotten by time.

 We felt completely secluded by the high boulders and hills that were scattered over the narrow valley.
 You couldn’t see far into the horizon, the valley snakes and curves almost at right angles around the rocky formations, it felt like there was something to discover at every bend.
 I found myself marvelling at how such a remote place could seem so cultivated – with its neat canals cutting through the landscape and perfectly painted white box houses.